ruifengz90/ruifengz90.github.io/_posts/2020-01-01-monit-check-linux-status.md

     if memory usage > 85% then alert if swap usage > 75% then alert

-set httpd port 2812 and
+set httpdport 2812 and
-    use address 0.0.0.0  # only accept connection from localhost (drop if you use M/Monit) allow 0.0.0.0/0.0.0.0        # allow localhost to connect to the server and allow admin:monit      # require user 'admin' with password 'monit'
+    use address 127.0.0.1  # only accept connection from localhost (drop if you use M/Monit) allow localhost        # allow localhost to connect to the server and allow admin:strongpassword      # require user 'admin' with your custome password

 ###############################################################################